-Consistent with World Health Assembly resolutions and in line with WHO’s roadmap for neglected tropical diseases, we support Member States to overcome the global impact of these diseases by accelerating access to prevention, diagnosis, treatment and care interventions for all those in need.
+Consistent with World Health Assembly resolutions and in line with the WHO NTD Roadmap, we support Member States to expand access to prevention, diagnosis, treatment and care interventions for all those in need.

 Why we work

 Neglected tropical diseases cause immense human suffering and death.
-They pose a devastating obstacle to health, frustrate the achievement of the health-related United Nations Millennium Development Goals, and remain a serious impediment to poverty reduction and overall socioeconomic development.
+They pose a devastating obstacle to health and remain a serious impediment to poverty reduction and socioeconomic development.

 How we improve access to health